How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Tennessee?

-Tennessee caps interest at 10% or 4% above prime rate.
-Charging above the legal limit is usury - in Tennessee, the penalty is: forfeiture of all interest; triple penalty if willful.
+Tennessee caps interest at Formula rate: 4% above the weekly average prime loan rate, announced weekly by the Tennessee Dept. of Financial Institutions (10.75% as of May 2026).
+10% effective rate absent a written contract..
+Charging above the legal limit is usury - in Tennessee, the penalty is: usurious charges are unenforceable; the lender may recover only the principal plus lawful charges (tenn. code 47-14-117).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Tennessee?